benschaf/waste-schedule/README.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans) was used for all titles and subheadings.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Lato](https://fonts.google.com/specimen/Lato) was used for body and all other text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.